dkjl9823/interactive/assignments/interview.md

 **It was a forced confrontation with the truth you were talking about.**

 It was definitely a confrontation.
 Daniel, I think about that show all the fucking time.
-I want him to hire me.
+I want Jethro to hire me.

+## Seoul and High School ##

 **Let’s talk more about our experience growing up in Seoul, at an international school, immersed and exposed to such a variety of theatre and art.**

 When we in high school, I don’t think we fully understood how privileged we were.
-We just thought it was normal because we would all just go together — our whole class — to City Hall to see a visiting show.
+We just thought it was normal because we would all just go together — our whole class — to City Hall or Daehakro to see a visiting show.
 We came to expect art to always be a collaboration amongst not only art forms, but cultures, and cities.
 I’m so glad to have grown up in a city that valued the conversation of art in a society.

 **I mean we couldn’t have done that without the education we so fortunately had, with teachers like Edie Moon who really pioneered for art to be part of our core curriculum.**